sammyschneider/ProductPlan-Homework/README.md

 # ProductPlan Candidate Homework
 Welcome!
 The goal of this exercise is to emulate first time use of the ProductPlan web application.
 In effort to assist a new user, this mimics some drag and drop application behaviors that emulates a simple product roadmap by creating one containing "lane" and three "bars", along with step-by-step instructions to guide new users to successful completion of a rudimentary roadmap.
-Candidates have 7 days to complete this and candidates should time box the effort to no more than 10 hours.
+Candidates have seven days to complete this and candidates should time box the effort to no more than ten hours.
 In addition, we encourage candidates to use any preferred tools.

 ## The challenge, should you choose to accept it
 1. Clone this repo (or download the zip archive) to get started.
 This includes both PNGs and the original Sketch file.